WebVella/WebVella.Npgsql.Extensions/README.md

 }
 ```

-We can use nested AdvisoryLockScopes alose, but be advised using multiple keys with advisory locks is not recommended, because it can lead to deadlocks.
+YOu can use nested AdvisoryLockScopes also, but be advised using multiple keys with advisory locks is not recommended, because it can lead to deadlocks.
 ```csharp
 const long lockKey = 100;
 using (var scope = dbService.CreateAdvisoryLockScope(lockKey))